DeanBurke/DreamBuild/README.md

 * Sale feature, where admin can quickly set sales on products under certain categories and give the sale an expiry date.

+* Split the payments going to Stripe, so tips go separate, which will make it easier for the company to make the donation.

 [Back to top &uarr;](#dreambuild-fitness)

 ---